Cool Jobs for 8 Different Types of Passions & Personalities

 What could be more childlike than pretending to be a Disney prince, princess, fairy, or evil villain all day at one of the company's popular theme parks?
 It's a job that is all about making kids (including big kids like you) smile, laugh, and feel pure joy and wonder.
 Most face characters begin their careers in furry costumes before moving on to their other roles.

-- According to one report, pay starts at about $8.20 per hour and rises to a maximum of about $13.59 per hour.7
+- According to CNN, pay starts at about $8.20 per hour and rises to a maximum of about $13.59 per hour.

 4. Amusement park ride tester